rust-lang/rust/src/doc/reference.md

 ### Unary operator expressions

-Rust defines six symbolic unary operators.
+Rust defines three unary operators.
 They are all written as prefix operators, before the expression they apply to.

 * `-`
   : Negation.
 May only be applied to numeric types.